alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Introduction

-Coaching analysis remains largely a black box.
-Despite being heavily debated by armchair analysts and those in the sports business, the NBA continues to lack any systematic quantification of the coaching effect.
-Meanwhile, it can be quite evident---even to the casual observer---that some coaches are able to impact the outcome of a basketball season *much more* than others.
-In this article, I propose a robust methodology to measure that.
+Coaching analysis remains largely a black box in the NBA.
+Despite being heavily debated by armchair analysts and those in the sports business, the coaching effect continues to lack any systematic study.
+But even to the casual observer, it can be quite evident that some coaches are able to impact the outcome of a basketball season *much more* than others.
+In this article, I propose an econometrically-robust methodology to measure that.

 The project started during my graduate studies in economics, where I happened to read a number of academic papers on sports economics.
 I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760) that studied the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
 I soon realized that the NBA was an ideal environment for two main reasons:

-1. **Player quality can be captured fairly well.** Advanced metrics allow for capturing the role of roster quality.
+1. **Player quality can be captured fairly accurately,** thanks to advanced performance metrics such as Win Shares, Value Over Replacement (VORP), Real Plus-Minus... etc.

 2. **The turnover rate of coaches is high.** Most NBA coaches are observed on more than one team (with some on as many as 11), therefore reducing standard errors.